syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>ColorPickerSeparator</td>
-<td>The separator that appears in the annotation toolbar positioned before the color picker button.</td>
+<td>The separator that appears in the annotation toolbar is positioned before the color picker button.</td>
 </tr>
 <tr>
 <td>Close</td>
-<td>The button that appears in the annotation toolbar allows you to close the annotations toolbar.</td>
+<td>The button that appears in the annotation toolbar allows you to close the annotation toolbar.</td>
 </tr>
 <tr>
 <td>PageCountSeparator</td>